 - Reducing access to lethal means saves lives.

 Firearm access can be a politically-charged topic.
-This website, however, is designed to introduce a non-controversial, "lethal means counseling" approach to reducing a suicidal person's access to firearms and other lethal means.
+We welcome both gun owners and non-gun owners to this website.
+It is designed to introduce a non-controversial, “lethal means counseling” approach to reducing a suicidal person’s access to firearms and other lethal means.